 He was ecstatic to be recognized for his hard work and love of the sport, and how far he’d come from the very beginning.

 Gui’s journey in skateboarding started at a very young age.
 His father, Ricardo Khury, encouraged him to practice and would look for local skate parks to help him improve.

 At the age of four, he started training at the Y.M.C.A in Encinitas, California, and, by five, he was dropping in on half pipes, vaulting above the lip of the vertical ramp at high speeds.

 It was at that moment that he fell in love with the sport.
 In the United States he met important skaters from all over the world, who inspired him to do impressive tricks that would ultimately mark his life and help him to make history.

-"I love flying high and doing maneuvers while I'm in the air.
-That's why I love the ramp called the Mega Ramp, but my favorite is the vertical ramp.
+"I love flying high and doing manoeuvres while I'm in the air.
+That's why I love the ramp called the Mega Ramp, but my favourite is the vertical ramp.
 I also love making friends and competing.”

 Before his most recent triumph, Gui had already performed impressive tricks, such as a 24-meter descent on the Mega Ramp, a 540-degree turn on a vert ramp, a 720-degree turn (two laps in the air), and a 900-degree turn (two and a half laps in the air), among others.
 He is now part of a select list of skaters at the forefront of the sport.

-Gui intends to continue practicing in order to do an even more challenging maneuver.
+Gui intends to continue practicing in order to do an even more challenging manoeuvre.
 He is training to perform the 1260 turn, which consists of three and a half turns in the air.

 For now, Gui just wants to inspire other people to believe in their dreams and do what they really like even If it seems impossible.